 7 Whatney Suite B, Irvine

 South County Outreach’s mission is to ensure no one in Orange County goes to bed hungry or without a place to call home.
 This food program distributes over 7,0000 pounds of emergency, non-perishable, and fresh food to more than 6,000 residents annually.
 Volunteers are needed to stock shelves, sort food, interact with guests and much more.
 Opportunities to work at the upscale thrift store are also available.
 South County Outreach asks for donations of turkeys or grocery store gift cards so people in need can have a heartfelt Thanksgiving together as a family.
-This year SCO is a charity partner in the 45th Annual Dana Point Turkey Trot.

 Village of Hope